KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-08-26-sanitizing-user-input.md

 ![html rendered as text](/tutorials/java-server/images/sanitizing-user-input-4.png)

-This approach of escaping content is useful if you want a very basic text editor that does not offer any styling, and you want the render text exactly how the users entered it.
+This approach of escaping content is useful if you want a very basic text editor that does not offer any styling, and you want to render text exactly how the users entered it.

 ## Cleaning Content